Physics, B.S. (Behrend)

 1

-Proficiency demo by examination or coursework to the level of the second semester in a foreign language is required.
+Proficiency demo by examination or coursework to the level of the second semester in a world language is required.
 If fewer than 8 credits are needed to reach the required proficiency, students choose selections from a school-approved list to make a total of 8 credits.

 2